divaricatum/cl-faq/README.md

   - The Lisp heap.
 This is where Lisp data is stored.
 This heap may be moved or shrunk in order to fit into available memory at startup.

-  - The C heap.
+  - The Aclmalloc heap.
 This is where space allocated by aclmalloc is located, along with the value of certain C variables.
-Note that C heap is an unfortunate name because it is not directly related to C and is, in fact, directly managed by lisp.
-The C heap must always be allocated at an address higher than the Lisp heap.
+Note that Aclmalloc heap is an unfortunate name because it is not directly related to C and is, in fact, directly managed by lisp.
+The Aclmalloc heap must always be allocated at an address higher than the Lisp heap.
 This heap is static and will not be relocated if necessary at startup.
-This is due to a requirement to maintain the accuracy of pointers into the C heap across calls to [dumplisp](https://franz.com/support/documentation/current/doc/operators/excl/dumplisp.htm).
+This is due to a requirement to maintain the accuracy of pointers into the Aclmalloc heap across calls to [dumplisp](https://franz.com/support/documentation/current/doc/operators/excl/dumplisp.htm).

   - Shared libraries.
-These are the .so (on most UNIX machines), .sl (on 32-bit HP-UX), .dll (on Windows), and .dylib (on Mac OS X) files built with the system.
+These are the .so (on most UNIX machines), .dylib (on Mac OS X), and .dll (on Windows) files built with the system.

   - pll file: the \`pure lisp library' file contains constant data (such